gitter-badger/ecs/README.md

 # Another one Entity Component System framework
-Performance and zero memory allocation / no gc - main goals of this project.
+Performance and zero memory allocation / no gc work - main goals of this project.

 > Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.